Norfolk Terrier Training Guide: Impulse Control, Digging, and Big Feelings

 Norfolk Terriers are delightful little companions that pack a big personality into their small frames.
 With a height of no more than 10 inches at the shoulder, they are among the smallest working terriers, yet they possess an impressive level of energy and confidence.
 Classified as a moderate trainability breed, Norfolk Terriers require a thoughtful approach to training due to their high mental stimulation needs and playful nature.
 Their affectionate demeanor combined with a spirited disposition means training can be both rewarding and challenging.
-Understanding their unique traits is essential to ensure a harmonious relationship with your Norfolk.
+Understanding their specific traits is essential to ensure a harmonious relationship with your Norfolk.

 Originally bred to hunt vermin and bolting foxes, Norfolk Terriers are built for adventure and teamwork.
 This instinctive nature is still present in their day-to-day behavior.
 You may notice your Norfolk’s keen interest in chasing small animals or digging in the yard, behaviors rooted in their past as hunters.
 Recognizing this drive allows you to channel their energy positively during training.
 Rather than getting frustrated when they exhibit these instincts, you can use them as opportunities to teach appropriate behaviors.
 This realization can be an "aha" moment for you, transforming potential challenges into pathways for effective training.